 Introducing Data Frames

-If you are coming from another programming language you should have a basic understanding of general data types such as strings, integers and arrays.
-R and Python offer the standard cadre of data types, but both have one data type in common—the data frame—which truly gives them power.
-On the surface, a data frame is just a way to hold tabular data (i.e. the type of data you see organized in a typical Excel spreadsheet) and may feel like a two-dimensional (2D) array.
-If you dig a bit deeper, though, you will find that these data frames are really an all-in-one combination of a database table, matrix, 2D array and pivot table with many additional time saving features.
+If you are coming from another programming language you should have a basic understanding of general data types such as strings, integers, and arrays.
+R and Python offer the standard set of data types, but both have one data type in common—the data frame—which truly gives them power.
+On the surface, a data frame is just a way to hold tabular data (the type of data you see organized in a typical Excel spreadsheet) and may feel like a two-dimensional (2D) array.
+If you dig a bit deeper, though, you will find that these data frames are really an all-in-one combination of a database table, matrix, 2D array, and pivot table with many additional time-saving features.

 Much like a database table, each column in a data frame has a column name and holds elements of the same type of data.
+You can perform operations on whole columns, rows, or subsets of each.
+Adding, merging, flattening, expanding, changing, deleting, and searching for data are all—usually—one-line operations in both languages as are methods to read and write the contents of data frames to and from files.

+[[Authors: You might add this explanation:

+“In essence, Python and R achieve this expressive power by putting intelligence into the data structure and the functions that operate on them.
+In contrast, other programming languages have less sophisticated data structures, meaning you need to write your own code and create your own data structures to achieve similar results.”

-You can perform operations on whole columns, rows or subsets of each.
-Adding, merging, flattening, expanding, changing, deleting and searching for data are all—usually—one-line operations in both languages as are methods to read and write the contents of data frames to and from files.
-The following code provides a compact overview of data frame operations on both R and Python, but it is still highly recommended that you check out the aforementioned introductory resources before moving into Chapter 3.
-As indicated in the Introduction, you’ll find all code on the book’s companion website.
+The following code provides a compact overview of data frame operations on both R and Python, but it is still highly recommended that you check out the aforementioned introductory resources before moving into Chapter 3, “Learning the “Hello World” of Security Data Analysis.”
+As indicated in the Introduction, you can find all code on the book’s companion website.

 R Dataframe Example